The Tree-Lined Walkway

 The Coulée Verte René–Dumont is an elevated linear park in Paris.
 It's in the 12th arrondissement, starting near Place de la Bastille.
 It leads from there to the southeast for 4.7 kilometers, ending at the Boulevard Périphérique, the inner ring road around the city.
 The park is on abandoned railway infrastructure, the old Vincennes railway line.
 A section of it is elevated 10 meters or more above street level.

-It's also known as the Promenade plantée or Tree-lined Walkway, or the Coulée Verte or Green Way.
+It's also known as the Promenade plantée or Tree-lined Walkway, or simply as the Coulée Verte or Green Way.
 It opened as a park in 1993.

 To Our Walk Along the Coulée Verte René–DumontBudget Hotels

 I was staying at a cheap hotel along Rue de Rivoli, back when there were cheap hotels along the Rue de Rivoli.
 Let's get breakfast at a café and then make our way east to the Place de la Bastille, and onto the walkway.

 Rue de Rivoli turns into Rue Saint-Antoine, and that leads into Place de la Bastille.
 The Bastille fortress had been built in the late 1300s as part of the defenses of Paris.
 Then Cardinal Richelieu, King Louis XIII's chief minister, converted the Bastille into a prison in the 17th century.

 The Bastille's reputation became worse and worse as it was used to imprison political and religious prisoners labeled as "seditious" and thus a threat to the state.
 The people of Paris stormed the Bastille on 14 July 1789, hence the national holiday of Bastille Day.
 Within a year, nothing remained of the fortress.
 Two years later, its former location was an open square now celebrating liberty.

 So, in the 1850s Place de la Bastille was a good place to build a train station.